nicofretti/DataGenFlow/README.md

 - Build reusable components for your team
 - Share blocks as Python files—simple as copy/paste

+**Debugging Custom Blocks**

+Need to debug your custom block?
+Use the included `debug_pipeline.py` script with VS Code debugger.
+See [Developer Documentation](DEVELOPERS.md#debugging-custom-blocks) for details.

 📚 Complete guide: [Custom Block Development](docs/how_to_create_blocks.md)

 #### Accumulated State